 Using 3D printing as a burnout model for investment casting.

 The trial from the burnout process.

 Using patina to change the color of the scissors, and creating textures by sandblast it.

 Making cold mold out of polished 3D printing to create better finishing product.

-We are interested in designs that are in-between product and architecture scale.
-We choose tent design to address the idea of creating space experiences that are human centered.
+As a team, we are interested in spatial experiences.
+We choose tent design to address the idea of creating space experiences that are intriguing and human-centered.

 Tents function as a medium between people and outdoor environment that provide people a temporary space without the influence of weather.
 The quality of a tent will profoundly affect the quality of outdoor activities.
 We aim to create a better temporary outdoor space with light, breeze and broad vision for people.

 BAFF is a group project, Brian Tarn and Ti-Wei Chang are co-designers.
 We did all the design together.
 However, each of us took the lead on different part of the design.
 I was in charge of the development and production of "bubble ceiling".